 After walking about a mile the grade eases as the path continues heading toward the Bachsee.
-Reach a trail junction at 5.1 miles where a trail branches right toward the Hagelsee and Wildgarst.
+Reach a trail junction at 5.1 miles where a path branches right toward the Hagelsee and Wildgarst.
 Stay on the main track to the Bachsee.
 A short distance beyond pass a second junction with a trail heading left (south) toward Waldspitz, Bort and Grindelwald.

-If the weather is taking at turn for the worse, I advise turning around at the Bachsee and return to First where you can catch the gondola down to Grindelwald.
+If the weather is taking at turn for the worse, I advise turning around at the Bachsee and returning to First where you can catch the gondola down to Grindelwald.
 The total distance for the Grosse Scheidegg to Bachsee to First hike is 7.3 miles.

 Bachsee to Bussalp

 Distance from Trailhead: 8.9 miles (one way)

 (Note: The final segment of the hike gains 456-ft. and then loses over 2,000-ft. as it drops to Bussalp.)

 To continue to Bussalp, return to the trail junction after enjoying the views around the Bachsee.
 At the junction a path branching right (northwest) skirts the east side of the Bachsee toward the Faulhorn and Schynige Platte, an excellent hike you should take on another day.
 Our trail turns left toward Spitzen (20-min), Feld (1-hr) and Bussalp (2-hr), curving to the south as it travels along the north and then west shores of the small lake to the south of the Bachsee.